phetsims/qa/documentation/qa-book.md

 4. Save the file
 5. Open the client guide and find the script in the area "Updating Many Standard PhET-iO Wrappers Programmatically".
 Save the script to a file on your local machine.
 6. Adjust the loop in the script so it will fetch the filenames you downloaded in the prior step
+7. Adjust the http URL in the script so it will point to the version on phet-dev.colorado.edu
-7. Run a localhost http server on your machine
+8. Run a localhost http server on your machine
-8. Open the script in the browser using http://localhost
+9. Open the script in the browser using http://localhost
-9. Confirm that it outputs (saves) migrated versions of each file you customized, without prompting any dialogs
+10. Confirm that it outputs (saves) migrated versions of each file you customized, without prompting any dialogs
-10. Open each upgraded html file in the browser and confirm it has the correct customizations.
+11. Open each upgraded html file in the browser and confirm it has the correct customizations.
 These should not prompt dialogs or report that a "migration" happened.

 ### 4.4: Accessibility (a11y) Testing